 If anything, Doyle got more agency approval than necessary and still was fired when the DOE-approved content of his article was retroactively deemed classified.
 External experts have since assessed the content not to be classified, helping to make the case that this was in fact a strictly political move rather than a national security threat.

 Federal employees should have a right to academic free speech

 In addition to (ironically) drawing far more attention to Doyle’s article than it otherwise would have received, the incident showcases the desperate need for DOE to strengthen its policies around scientific integrity.
 Its scientists and other experts need clarity and guidance from their agency on issues of publishing and other public-facing outlets.
 They need their scientific free speech guaranteed in writing.
 This is good for the employees, good for DOE, and it is good for democracy.

 When we have public discussions on complex science policy issues like nuclear weapons disarmament, don’t we want those with the most expertise to be a part of that conversation?

 Posted in: Energy, Nuclear Weapons, Science and Democracy, Scientific Integrity

-Tags: academic freedom, Department of Energy, nuclear weapons budget, political interference, scientific free speech, scientific integrity policies
+Tags: academic freedom, Department of Energy, nuclear weapons budget, Obama administration scientific integrity issues, political interference, scientific free speech, scientific integrity policies

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.